BramVanroy/CommonCrawl-CreativeCommons/README.md

-# Creative Commons License annotation of CommonCrawl
+# Creative Commons License annotation of Common Crawl

-> *Raw CommonCrawl crawls, annotated with potential Creative Commons license information*
+> *Raw Common Crawl crawls, annotated with potential Creative Commons license information*

 The licensing information is extracted from the web pages based on whether they link to Creative Commons licenses but false positives may occur!
-While further filtering based on the location type of the license should improve the precision (e.g. by removing hyperlink (a_tag) references), false positives may still occur. **Note that no quality filter occurs to ensure a wide coverage!** However, a column is added to indicate whether a sample exists in the FineWeb(-2) dataset.
+While further filtering based on the location type of the license should improve the precision (e.g. by removing hyperlink (a_tag) references), false positives may still occur. **Note that no quality filter occurs to ensure a wide coverage!** Similarly, no deduplication was executed, both for computational reasons and because the data is quite scarce so you may want to deduplicate yourself with less strict constraints.
+However, as an indicator for quality, a column is added to indicate whether a sample exists in the FineWeb(-2) dataset.

 By default, we only process the following languages, although you can change this by add a `languages` key to your YAML config file with the languages that you want.
 Default: